 For each of the lists the system shall indicate the waiting time for the reporting tasks; highlighting cases where the elapsed time exceeds the performance standard.

 Documenting and Transcribing of Reports

-RIS-PACS shall allow Radiologists to report on images within either RIS or PACS.
-Once documented and validated the report shall be stored in a database in either RIS or PACS.
-It shall be displayed in RIS, PACS and at the appropriate location within the patient’s Medical Record (CIS).
+A major function of RIS-PACS is the facility for Radiologists to report on images within either RIS or PACS.
+Once documented and validated the report is stored in a database in either RIS or PACS.
+It is displayed in RIS, PACS and within the patient’s Medical Record (CIS).

-The system shall support the use of voice recognition system that can transform and transcribe oral dictation to text automatically.
-The transcribed text shall be made available as a draft to the Radiologist or a typist for edition, amendment or correction using a word processing application with a spellchecker supplied by Contractor or already available in HS.
+RIS-PACS may be complimented by a system equipped with software and hardware that support the use of voice recognition.
+The system can record oral dictation, transform and transcribe it to text automatically.
+The transcribed text shall are made available as a draft to the Radiologist or a typist for edition, amendment or correction using a word processing application with a spellchecker supplied by Contractor or already available in HS.
 The audio-recording shall also be available to the typist.